ikhlasmontahi/scanner-chunks-javascript/README.md

-# Domain API Scanner
+# Chunks Scanner

 ## Description
-The Domain API Scanner is a Python-based tool that scans JavaScript chunk URLs for API endpoints, keys, and sensitive data.
-It uses predefined regex patterns to identify and extract useful information from the content.
-Results are saved in a dark-mode HTML report for easy analysis.
+The Chunk Scanner is a Python-based tool designed to scan JavaScript chunk files for sensitive data such as API keys, endpoints, JWTs, and more.
+The tool fetches these chunk URLs from a text file, analyzes their content using regex patterns, and generates a dark-themed HTML report.

 ## Features
-- Extracts API keys, URLs, endpoints, IP addresses, JWTs, and more.
+- Extracts API keys, URLs, JWTs, IP addresses, credentials, and more.
-- Identifies sensitive files and error messages.
 - Processes multiple JavaScript chunk URLs from a file.
-- Generates a visually appealing HTML report with results.
+- Generates a user-friendly HTML report.
+- Supports manual or automated collection of chunk URLs.

 ## Usage